wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-governance-compliance-solutions-microsoft-purview/includes/4-govern-organizational-data-using-microsoft-purview.md

     When organizations must support archive mailboxes, they should:

-     -  [Enable auto-expanding archiving](/microsoft-365/compliance/enable-autoexpanding-archiving?azure-portal=true) for mailboxes that need more than 100-GB of storage.
+     -  [Enable auto-expanding archiving](/microsoft-365/compliance/enable-autoexpanding-archiving?azure-portal=true) for mailboxes that need more than 100 GB of storage.
      -  Use [retention tags with a retention policy from messaging records management (MRM)](/microsoft-365/compliance/set-up-an-archive-and-deletion-policy-for-mailboxes?azure-portal=true) if you either need to:
          -  Customize how emails are automatically moved from a user's primary mailbox to their archive mailbox.
          -  Specify retention and deletion settings for specific folders rather than the whole mailbox.